ClapeyronThermo/Clapeyron.jl/docs/src/theory/background.md

 The SRK and PR equations of state are comparable in performance, although the latter generally provides liquid densities with a greater degree of accuracy, while the former usually provides better fugacities.
 However, when it comes to modelling complex species such as polymers (macromolecules), or associating species, both equations struggle to perform well.
-This is unsurprising, since the underlying molecular model remains, in essence, a "van der Waalsian sphere" – in other words,a hard spherical core surrounded by a region of attraction.
+This is unsurprising, since the underlying molecular model remains, in essence, a "van der Waalsian sphere" – in other words, a hard spherical core surrounded by a region of attraction.
 A more sophisticated molecular model is required to account well for the increased molecular complexities of these species.

 Before moving on from cubic equations of state we note that, within `Clapeyron`, the cubic plus association (`CPA`) equation of state is supported.